 4.2.
-Issue: Some members of the CCWG Accountability are concerned that the language “For the avoidance of doubt, an IRP Panel’s failure to issue a written decision within six months after the filing of a Claim shall not be grounds for another Claim” may be inconsistent with CCWG-Accountability Recommendation #7, which contemplates that, absent unusual circumstances, an IRP will be completed within six months of the filing of the Claim.
+Issue: Some members of the CCWG-Accountability are concerned that the language “For the avoidance of doubt, an IRP Panel’s failure to issue a written decision within six months after the filing of a Claim shall not be grounds for another Claim” may be inconsistent with CCWG-Accountability Recommendation #7, which contemplates that, absent unusual circumstances, an IRP will be completed within six months of the filing of the Claim.
+We understand that this language has been added to the Draft Bylaws to assure that an IRP claim could not be brought against ICANN relating to the failure of an independent IRP Panel to meet the timeline when such matter is not within ICANN’s control but is in the control of the independent IRP Panel.

-Recommendation: The language should be reviewed to ensure that it is consistent with the CCWG-Accountability Recommendations.
+4.3 Recommendation: The CCWG Proposal was silent as to the means for ensuring that an independent IRP Panel would complete the IRP within six months and this should be addressed in the Rules of Procedure.
+Consideration should also be given to whether the sentence that begins “For the avoidance of doubt” is necessary so as to assure that an IRP Panel failure to meet the six month deadline is not grounds for a new IRP against ICANN.

-Draft Bylaws Section 4.6 (e) v
+Draft Bylaws Section 4.6 (e) (v)

 5.1.
 Text from the Bylaws: “The Directory Service Review shall be conducted no less frequently than every five years, measured from the date the previous Directory Service Review Team was convened.”

 5.2.
-Issue: Although this is consistent with the CCWG-Accountability recommendations approving the new Bylaws in October 2016 would make the Directory Services (WHOIS) Review immediately 1 year late given the last review began in October 2010.
+Issue: Although this is consistent with the CCWG-Accountability recommendations, approving the new Bylaws in October 2016 would make the Directory Services (WHOIS) Review immediately 1 year late given the last review began in October 2010.

 5.3.
 Recommendation: This was an unintended consequence of the CCWG-Accountability Recommendations and an appropriate correction to avoid this default situation should be implemented.

-Draft Bylaws 22.8
+Draft Bylaws Section 22.8

 6.1.
 Excerpt from the Bylaws: “If three or more Decisional Participants deliver to the Secretary a joint written certification from the respective chairs of each such Decisional Participant that the constituents of such Decisional Participants have, by consensus, determined that there is a credible allegation that ICANN has committed fraud or that there has been a gross mismanagement of ICANN’s resources, ICANN shall retain a third-party, independent firm to investigate such alleged fraudulent activity or gross mismanagement.”

 6.2.
-Issue: Requiring that the Decisional Participants determine by “consensus” is inconsistent with the CCWG-Accountability Recommendations (CCWG Recommendations Annex 1 – Lines 37-38) and is also inconsistent with the EC practice of allowing Decisional Participants to determine their own procedures.
+Issue: Requiring that the Decisional Participants determine by “consensus” is inconsistent with the CCWG-Accountability Recommendations (CCWG Recommendations Annex 1 – Lines 37-38) and is also inconsistent with the Empowered Community practice of allowing Decisional Participants to determine their own procedures.

 6.3.
 Recommendation: The phrase “by consensus,” should be struck.

-Draft Bylaws 22.8
+Draft Bylaws Section 22.8

 7.1.
 Excerpt from the Bylaws: “…The Board shall consider the recommendations and findings set forth in such report.
 Such report shall be posted on the Website, which may be in a redacted form as determined by the Board, including to preserve attorney-client privilege, work product doctrine or other legal privilege or where such information is confidential, in which case ICANN will provide the Decisional Participants that submitted the certification a written rationale for such redactions.”

 7.2.
-Issue: The Board power to redact should not be so broad and was not specified in the CCWG-Accountability proposal (CCWG Recommendations Annex 1 – Lines 37-38).
+Issue: The Board power to redact should not be so broad and was not specified in the CCWG Proposal (CCWG Recommendations Annex 1 – Lines 37-38).
 The CCWG-Accountability accepts that there is a need to provide the Board with the ability to redact some information but believes that the current language would allow the Board to solely determine what it can redact without limitations.